boschni/server-mockr/README.md

   .respond([{ id: 1 }]);
 ```

-The client can then be bootstrapped by navigating with the client to the following address:
+The client can then be bootstrapped by navigating the client to the following address:

 ```
 GET http://localhost:3001/api/scenarios/{scenarioID}/start-and-bootstrap?state[locale]=nl-nl